sandyp007/sandyp007/README.md

 - 🙋‍♂️ All about me is at **[My Website](https://aboutmee.vercel.app/)**

-- 🔭 I’m currently working on `Something Intresting`.
+- 🔭 I’m currently working on `Something Interesting`.

 - 🌱 I’m currently learning `MERN Stack`